-Two-way communication
+Two way communication

-If a client is being transferred for ongoing structured treatment there should be two-way communication between the secure estate and the community treatment provider.
+If a client is being transferred for ongoing structured treatment there should be two way communication between the secure estate and the community treatment provider.
 The community treatment provider should be expecting the client and ideally the client should be given an appointment with a specific date and time that they need to attend the community treatment provider.

-Appendix H: housing situation
+Appendix I: housing situation

-Code Reference data Definition 1 Owns home - 2 Rented home only - self-contained - rents from a private landlord - 3 Rented home only - self-contained - rents from a social landlord (local authority or housing association) - 4 Rented home only - shares facilities - rents from a private landlord Shares facilities with others, eg shared kitchen or bathroom 5 Rented home only - shares facilities - rents from a social landlord (local authority or housing association) 6 Other - university or college accommodation - 7 Other - living with friends permanently - 8 Other - living with family permanently - 9 Other - supported accommodation Where housing, support and sometimes care services are provided to enable independent living.
+Code Reference data Definition 1 Owns home - 2 Rented home only - self-contained - rents from a private landlord - 3 Rented home only - self-contained - rents from a social landlord (local authority or housing association) - 4 Rented home only - shares facilities - rents from a private landlord Shares facilities with others, eg shared kitchen or bathroom 5 Rented home only - shares facilities - rents from a social landlord (local authority or housing association) Shares facilities with others, eg shared kitchen or bathroom 6 Other - university or college accommodation - 7 Other - living with friends permanently - 8 Other - living with family permanently - 9 Other - supported accommodation Where housing, support and sometimes care services are provided to enable independent living.
 Permanent solution, not a homelessness response 10 Other - healthcare setting eg mental health institution or hospital 11 Other - accommodation tied to job (including Armed Forces) - 12 Other - approved premises Approved premises offer an enhanced level of public protection in the community and are used primarily for high and very high risk of serious harm individuals released on licence from custody (have been called bail or probation hostels in the past) 13 Other - authorised Gypsy and Traveller site -

-14 No home of their own - living with friends as a short-term guest Has own bed space 15 No home of their own - living with family as a short-term guest Has own bed space 16 No home of their own - sofa surfing (sleeps on different friends' floor or sofa each night) 17 No home of their own - lives on the streets/rough sleeping - 18 No home of their own - squatting - 19 No home of their own - night/winter shelter - 20 No home of their own - bed and breakfast, or other hotel - 21 No home of their own - hostel - 22 No home of their own - supported accommodation Where housing, supported provided to enable indentified living - specifically pro- temporary solution to a homelessness/enable more permanent situat 23 No home of their own - temporary housing Other forms of temporary housing not already stated 24 No home of their own - unauthorised Gypsy and Traveller encampment -
+14 No home of their own - living with friends as a short-term guest Has own bed space 15 No home of their own - living with family as a short-term guest Has own bed space 16 No home of their own - sofa surfing (sleeps on different friends' floor or sofa each night) Does not have a bed space 17 No home of their own - lives on the streets/rough sleeping - 18 No home of their own - squatting - 19 No home of their own - night/winter shelter - 20 No home of their own - bed and breakfast, or other hotel - 21 No home of their own - hostel - 22 No home of their own - supported accommodation Where housing, support and sometimes care services are provided to enable independent living - specifically provided as a temporary solution to alleviate homelessness/enable move to more permanent situation 23 No home of their own - temporary housing Other forms of temporary housing not already stated 24 No home of their own - unauthorised Gypsy and Traveller encampment -